3 Powerful Ways to Improve WordPress Search So It Doesn’t Suck

 One option that is commonly used to improve WordPress search results is to switch to Google Custom Search Engine (CSE).
 Getting started with CSE is free and makes use of Google’s core search technology to deliver results culled from your website.

 The following plugins are all about upgrading the algorithm behind the search tool to produce more relevant results that are ranked more effectively.
-Some of these plugins use Google Custom Search Engine while other employ different search engines.
+Some of these plugins use Google Custom Search Engine while others employ different search engines.
 What they all have in common is that they produce more relevant results than the standard WordPress search feature.

 Do away with the WordPress search algorith entirely with Relevanssi, and incorporate a search algorithm that matches partial words, accepts certain search operators, and does a better job of sorting results for relevancy.
 You can even control the weighting of search terms based on where they appear — in titles, tags, or comments.